Kitchen Remodeling Tacoma

 Step 4: Estimate + Schedule

-You receive a written estimate with clear scope and timeline—no vague ranges without context.
+You receive a written estimate with clear scope and timeline, not vague price ranges without context.

 Your estimate breaks down: